orbitalquark/lupa/README.md

 Lupa is a [Jinja2][] template engine implementation written in Lua and supports Lua syntax within tags and variables.

+Lupa was sponsored by the [Library of the University of Antwerp][].

 [Jinja2]: http://jinja.pocoo.org
+[Library of the University of Antwerp]: http://www.uantwerpen.be/

 ## Requirements